Singapore Kindness Movement: Structure

 The SKM organisational structure consists of two main parts: The SKM Council (SKMC) and the SKM Secretariat.
-The SKM Council comprises members from the private and 19 public sectors.
+The SKM Council comprises members from the private and public sectors.

 The Movement is supported by the Ministry of Culture, Community and Youth and funded by a government grant.
 SKM also secures funds through sponsorships.

-The patron of the Movement is Prime Minister Lee Hsien Loong and the current Chairman is Koh Poh Tiong.
+The patron of the Movement is Prime Minister Lawrence Wong and the current Chairperson is Ms Junie Foo.

-The advisor for the Movement is Edwin Tong, Minister for Culture, Community and Youth.
+The adviser for the Movement is Mr David Neo, Acting Minister for Culture, Community and Youth and Senior Minister of State, Ministry of Education.

 Logo, mascot and icon

 Logo: The two strokes and ovals of the Singapore Kindness Movement logo depicts two people—one who does an act of kindness and the other who receives it.
 The freehand strokes combine to form a heart.
 Red symbolises love for your fellow man and green represents caring for the environment, tolerance, creativity, and consideration.

-Mascot: Singa the Lion has been the official mascot of the Singapore Kindness Movement.
+Mascot: Singa has been the official mascot of the Singapore Kindness Movement.
 His look has been refreshed since 2014 and is now known as Singa the Kindness Lion.

 Yellow Gerbera Daisy: The Yellow Gerbera daisy is a symbol of appreciation that has become synonymous with the notion of kindness and appreciation in Singapore and with the Singapore Kindness Movement.

-The Kindness Gallery

-The Kindness Gallery is located at Stamford Court for guests to learn more about kindness and graciousness.
-Catering to locals who are familiar with past campaigns and tourists who are intrigued by efforts in Singapore to encourage pro-social behaviour.

-The Kindness Gallery has also been used for the Kindsville Tour, to help pre-schoolers develop good social etiquette on public transport.